Cover Crops and Cover Crop Mixtures

 Cover crops can potentially improve subsequent crop yields through enhanced soil health and reduced soil erosion, cut fertilizer, herbicide and pesticide costs, and protect water quality, all of which can increase farm sustainability.
 The potential to fulfill these benefits may be increased by using mixed rather than single species cover crops.
 Although there has been substantial research on single species cover crops, research on mixed species cover crops is in its infancy, so many of the potential benefits are hypothesized rather than known.
 Species can be selected for desired traits such as fixing nitrogen, producing large amounts of root and shoot biomass, or scavenging resources from deep soil layers.
 Because each crop in a species mix may respond differently to soil, pest and weather conditions, mixtures may increase cover crop survival, ground cover, biomass and nitrogen production, weed control, duration of growing season, range of beneficial insects attracted or pests deterred and forage options.

-Current Research Overview and Updates
+Current Research Overview

 For More Information